- Campus Life

 Students have the opportunity to provide therapy for people who want to improve their English language skills.
 Instruction focuses on accent reduction, vocabulary building, use of slang and conversation.

 Students currently have the opportunity to participate in weekly group therapy sessions for stroke patients.
 The group format allows clients with aphasia to practice communicating in a natural context, and at the same time, the clients are able to socialize informally with individuals who share the same problems and concerns.
 As a consequence, communicative competence increases and the sense of social isolation decreases.
 Caregivers are also encouraged to participate.

 Students have the opportunity to participate in multidisciplinary assessments of children and adolescents with suspected auditory-language processing disorders.
-Our clinical audiologist, Mrs. Sharon Macner, and two of our speech-language pathology supervisors, Mrs. Katherine Gonyo and Dr. Suzanne Hungerford, as well as graduate students in speech-language pathology, work as a team in providing comprehensive, full-day assessments.
+Two of our speech-language pathology supervisors, as well as graduate students in speech-language pathology, work as a team in providing comprehensive, full-day assessments.
 With input from the individuals, their families and the professionals, integrated (audiological and speech-language) recommendations are summarized in a single assessment report.
-This assessment model provides children and their families with a holistic view of the child's difficulties and leads to recommendations that address several areas of concern at once.
+This assessment model provides children and their families with a holistic view of the child’s difficulties and leads to recommendations that address several areas of concern at once.

 Students have the opportunity to facilitate an Alzheimer’s group on a weekly basis.
 The group format allows individuals at various stages of Alzheimer’s to practice and maintain communication and social skills with others who also have the disease.

 Students have the opportunity to participate in assessment and therapy at a local nursing home.
 They are provided with opportunities to assess, plan and implement therapy with residents who may have aphasia, dysarthria or oral-motor and swallowing impairments.